 Research at CMC has always aimed to be relevant to the needs of the country.
-Several protocols for the cost effective care solutions to problems like leprosy, polio, childhood diarrhoea, invasive bacterial infections, spinal cord injuries and cancers have been investigated there.
+Several protocols for the cost effective care solutions to problems like leprosy, polio, childhood diarrhoea, invasive bacterial infections, spinal cord injuries and cancers have been investigated.
 The Government of India’s department of Biotechnology, has entrusted development and translation of stem cell research to CMC.

 CMC maintains its Christian commitment through care of marginalised and vulnerable people.
 The hospital has been a champion of stigmatised patients afflicted with mental illness, leprosy and HIV.
 It seeks to ensure treatment is accessible to the poor through various schemes so that no patient is turned away due to lack of funds.